 The two fields that I have a passion for are the neuroscience of reproduction and the biochemistry of lipid signaling.
-My group combines these fields to understand nervous system control of female reproductive neurophysiology and behavior by lipid signaling.
+My group combines these fields to understand how lipid signaling drives changes in reproductive neurophysiology through a systems neuroscience approach.
 One lipid signaling system currently being investigated centers on endogenous cannabinoids.
 Cannabinoids are the active compounds in the plant cannabis (pictured to the right).

 Cannabinoid compounds activate receptors throughout the body and the nervous system and regulate a myriad of neurophysiological pathways.
 These receptors did not evolve to prepare for the likelihood that an organism would someday ingest compounds from a cannabis plant.
 They evolved in concert with endogenous signaling molecules that are collectively called endocannabinoids.
 The most studied of these are the lipid signaling molecules, anandamide (AEA) and 2-arachidonoyl glycerol (2-AG).
 However, there is growing evidence that these two lipids are not alone in exerting cannabimimetic (cannabinoid-like) effects in the body.
 Many of these novel endogenous endocannabinoid analogs are produced in the female reproductive tract and throughout the nervous system.